 The trail mix should stay nice and crunchy for several weeks stored in an airtight container at room temperature.
 I like to portion it out into smaller containers for our desks, the little’s lunch box, and one big one in the pantry for Netflix watching and munching.

-If you need more inspiration for satisfying the sneaky snacky toddlers (and adults) in your house, try my Honey Peanut Butter Banana Splits and Apple Oatmeal Muffins.
+If you need more inspiration for satisfying the sneaky snacky toddlers (and adults) in your house, try my Honey Peanut Butter Banana Splits and Apple Cinnamon Muffins.
 For more trail mix recipe ideas, check out this Chocolate Covered Strawberry Trail Mix from The Healthy Maven or this Toddler Friendly Nut-Free Trail Mix from The Lean Green Bean!

 - 1 cup dried banana chips